skipcloud/skipcloud.github.io/_posts/2020-07-26-how-containerisation-works.md

 Here we see the original `sudo` command has PID `131119`, then next we see the `unshare` command that `sudo` ran for us, then finally at the end we see our `bash` process.
-This is an important thing to understand about PID namespaces, a parent process can see it's child processes, but sibling processes won't know about each other if they are in separate namespaces, and children cannot see it's parents namespace.
+This is an important thing to understand about PID namespaces, a parent process can see its child processes, but sibling processes won't know about each other if they are in separate namespaces, and children cannot see its parents namespace.
 In other words the host can see everything but the children are blind.

 And to show that the new contained `bash` process is in its own namespace we can look at